InstrumentsLearn

 2. Kulintang

-Our next instrument is Kulintang, which the people of Maguindanao, Tausug, and Marano are very proud of.
+Our next instrument is kulintang, which the people of Maguindanao, Tausug, and Marano are very proud of.

-Not only is Kulintang important in ensembles.
+Not only is kulintang important in ensembles.
 It is also a valuable heirloom that can be passed down through generations.
-One of the most popular Kulintang players is the Filipino-American Danongan Kalanduyan.
+One of the most popular kulintang players is the Filipino-American Danongan Kalanduyan.

 3. Kudyapi